First winter storm of many forces water rescues, knocks out power and creates dangerous travel conditions

 New storms will arrive every few days until the jet stream shifts — something that might not happen until the second half of February.

+Central and Northern California saw up to three inches of rain over 24 hours as of late Thursday, with flood watches in place north of the San Francisco Bay area until Friday afternoon.

+The storm has prompted wind alerts for around 30 million people across the West through Friday morning, where gusts to 55 mph are possible.
+Gusts to this level could blow down tree limbs and cause scattered power outages.

-The storm’s exact timing, type and amount of precipitation are still coming into focus, but another bout of disruptive icing is possible for the Midwest and Northeast.
+The storm’s exact timing, type and amount of precipitation could shift, but another bout of disruptive icing is possible for the Midwest and Northeast.
 Some areas will only have a little over 24 hours between when impacts from the first storm end and troubles from the second one begin.

+Snow will begin early Saturday over the northern Plains and Upper Midwest.
+Precipitation will expand as the storm is boosted by atmospheric energy to its south and a mix of freezing rain and rain will stretch from Missouri to the central Appalachians by Saturday morning while snow falls over the Great Lakes.

+There could be a dry gap for the start of Saturday between the two areas of wintry precipitation that includes an area from Chicago to Cleveland.
+These dry areas will eventually fill in with an icy mix by the late afternoon.

 Additional storms are possible next week for the eastern half of the country as the active pattern continues.
 Forecast models are hinting at another wide-reaching storm next Tuesday and Wednesday, and yet another storm around the middle of the month.